 It is very important to know who can be held liable for elder abuse and neglect in order to have a legally valid and strong personal injury lawyer.
-If you have the time to consult a Tennessee personal injury attorney, all the better.
 Generally, when it comes to elder abuse the facility is the one who can be held accountable, provided that you can present evidence of the abuse.
 A health care or nursing home facility can be held liable for abuse some factors stated below led to any abuse, endangerment, or injury to the elder:

 - Medication or medical errors

 - Negligent hiring

 - Poor or inadequate training

 - Breach of statutory or regulatory responsibility